Nothing216/Notes/School/New stuff i should remember/Physics/Physics.md

 - Dopplers effect definition: The change in observed frequency of a wave due to the motion of the source of the wave **relative to the observer.**
 - In a stat wave, each particle has a different amplitude which varies from max to 0
 - if phase diff is x then 360-x is also phase difference
-- Difference between to points on a CRO represents the difference in time between them (time gap)
+- Difference between two points on a CRO represents the difference in time between them (time gap)
 ### Electricity
+- The power curve
+- always treat internal resistance like its a just another resistor in series
 - I-v characteristic of diode: Zero current in one direction, current increases non-linearly with increasing gradient when voltage is increased
 - power ratio formulas:
 	- Series: PowerA:PowerB=ResistanceA:ResistanceB